saifhaq/alma/README.md

   </a>
 </h2>

-With just one function call, you can a full report on how fast your PyTorch model runs for inference across over 40 conversion options, such as
+With just one function call, you can get a full report on how fast your PyTorch model runs for inference across over 40 conversion options, such as
 JIT tracing, torch.compile, torch.export, torchao, ONNX, OpenVINO, Tensort, and many more!
 See [here](#conversion-options) for all supported options.